As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-You can display a featured links section on your website using the WordPress Link Manager plugin.
+You can display a links section on your sidebar using the Link Manager plugin for WordPress.

-Prior to the release of v 3.5, Links were a core feature of the WordPress CMS.
-From v.3.5 onwards, the Link Manager section was hidden by default in new WordPress installations …
+Before the release of v.3.5, Links were a built-in feature of the WordPress CMS.
+After v3.5, the Links Manager section was removed …

 Before …